This true tasting Cajun seasoning recipe brings the essence of Louisiana to your grill.

 Cajun cuisine (and aspects of Creole as well) has unmistakable flavors and typically uses what's known as the holy trinity of chopped bell peppers, onions and celery.

 Nowadays you can taste the influences of other cultures in Cajun and creole seasoning including Latin American spices with a dry rub like this.

 What you'll need:

 In a medium glass bowl mix all seasoning ingredients well with your hands.

 Store in a sealed glass container (mason jar) for months on the shelf.

-Tip: When using this cajun dry rub seasoning on chicken, particularly with the skin on like this Beer Can Chicken recipe it's important to lift the skin away from the meat and apply the seasoning directly on the meat.
+Tip: When using this seasoning on chicken, particularly with the skin on like this Beer Can Chicken recipe it's important to lift the skin away from the meat and apply the seasoning directly on the meat.

 This allows for better flavor penetration into the meat and the skin prevents the seasoning from rubbing off during cooking.

 |Honey Garlic Chicken Breast recipe||Beer Can Chicken||Spicy Shrimp Appetizers|